viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp-update.md

 There are two main steps required to uninstall your cache node:

 1. Remove your cache node from Azure portal
-1. Run the uninstall script to cleanly remove MCC from your server
+1. Run the uninstall script to cleanly remove Microsoft Connected Cache from your server

 You must complete both steps to ensure a clean uninstall of your cache node.